 4. NO targets placed on top of the trap house.

-(I) Action Pistol Bays Range Rules (USPSA – IDPA – Steels)
+(E) Action Pistol Bays Range Rules (USPSA – IDPA – Steels-ASI)

 1. Action Pistol Bays ranges are NOT open to the general membership.

-3. Members and guests MUST sign in with Action Bay Range Officer.
+3. Members and guests MUST sign in at the RSO Shack or with the Match Director

-4. The impact area to the 600 yard line will be checked and the gate will be closed during live fire.
+4. The impact area to the 600-yard line and the parking area will be checked and the gate will be closed during live fire.